department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/user-research/payment-information-conversation-guide.md

 **Task goal: Validate that the design of the onsite notification is effective and does not present any usability hurdles, learn how participants would want to interact with the alert, and understand user expectations around onsite notifications.**

+- Let's imagine that you recently incurred a new debt with the VA.
+How would you know about it based on what you're looking at here?

-Now let's look specifically at the call-outs (yellow notifications) on the page.
+- Now let's look specifically at the call-outs (yellow notifications) on the page.
 Tell me your thoughts on those.

   *If needed*:

   - What are your thoughts on how they're placed within the page?
   - What are your thoughts on the information shown in those call-outs?
   - What would you change about these call-outs?

+- If you were to click on 'Manage your VA debt', what would you expect to happen?

+- Say you clicked on 'Manage your VA debt', viewed your debt, and then came back to this page, what would happen to this notification?

+- Say you paid your VA debt, what would you expect to happen to this notification?

+- Can you scroll down to the 'Benefit payments and debts' section.
+What would happen if you were to click on 'Manage your VA debt' here?

-Okay great, let's talk about any interactivity you notice related to these alerts.
+- Okay great, let's talk about any interactivity you notice related to these alerts.
 What can you do with them?

   *If needed:*

   - Why would you want to dismiss the alert?
   - What do you expect to happen after you dismiss it?
   - After dismissing an alert, how would you find that information again?
    - Why do you think some are dismissible and some are not?

-And for this specific notification - a new debt has been added - after you log-in, when would you expect to see that information?
+- And for this specific notification - a new debt has been added - after you log-in, when would you expect to see that information?

-In general, if you have a new notification on VA.gov, how would you know about it?
+- In general, if you have a new notification on VA.gov, how would you know about it?

 ### Things to watch for: